 The ORC has advised the DMO Accounting Officer and the Board, during the year, on significant operational risk concerns, significant risk issues and trends as well as actions to mitigate such risks.
-The ORC has focused this year on business continuity, information security, cyber security and the IT strategy.
-The ORC also reviewed changes to the National Risk Register and the significance to the DMO.
-The ORC met eight times during 2023-2024.
+This year, the ORC focussed on business continuity, information security, cyber security, physical security and personnel security.
+The ORC also reviewed contingency planning scenarios.
+The ORC met eight times during 2024-2025.